 Level I Screening

-All second grade students will be administered the TerraNova InView assessment during the spring semester.
-The InView assessment measures cognitive abilities that include verbal reasoning, sequences, analogies, and quantitative reasoning.
-It is a group administered ability test, not an IQ test.
+All second grade students will be administered the CogAt assessment during the spring semester.
+The CogAt assessment is an online tool that measures general and abstract reasoning abilities tied to successful learning and problem solving.
+The CogAt is not an IQ test.
 Test results will be reviewed by the school psychologists and, along with other data (grades, benchmark assessments, observations), recommendations will be made for students to proceed to Level II Screening.

 Level II Screening